 Over the last 10 years we have committed to our promise to increase sport sustainability in Zambia.
 Every year we fund a variety of construction projects to help schools, sports teams and children achieve their maximum potential.

 ACE (Architecture & Civil Engineering) 2 Zambia

 The ACE (Architecture & Civil Engineering) 2 Zambia project is a scheme run jointly by the Wallace Group and the Architecture and Civil Engineering department at the University of Bath.

 The mission is to provide permanent sports facilities in Zambian communities which would otherwise never have access to them.
-This is possible via a strong relationship with our partners Sport in Action.
+This is possible via our strong relationship with partners Sport in Action.